-DEFINITION(S)
+DEFINITION(s)

-Defensible Space: The buffer created between a building or structure including attached structures and the grass, trees, shrubs, plants, other vegetation, or fuel that surrounds it.
-This space is needed to slow or stop the spread of wildfire and it helps protect the home from catching fire-either from embers, direct flame contact and/or radiant heat.
+Defensible Space: The buffer created between a building or structure and the grass, trees, shrubs, plants, other vegetation, or fuel that surrounds it.
+This space is needed to slow or stop the spread of wildfire and it helps protect the home from catching fire-either from embers, direct flame contact or radiant heat.